Woollahra: History

+Woollahra is located on the traditional land of the Birrabirragal and Gadigal people of the Eora Nation.
+When European settlers arrived in 1788, First Fleet officer Daniel Southwell translated the Dharug (the local Aboriginal language) word Woo-la-ra (also later spelt by others as Willarra and Wallara) as meaning "lookout", but it has also been translated as "camp" or "meeting ground".

-Woollahra is an Aboriginal word meaning camp, meeting ground or a sitting down place.
-It was adopted by Daniel Cooper (1821–1902), the first speaker of the legislative assembly of New South Wales, when he laid the foundations of Woollahra House in 1856.
+The name was adopted by Daniel Cooper (1821–1902), the first speaker of the legislative assembly of New South Wales, when he laid the foundations of Woollahra House in 1856.
 It was built on the site of the old Henrietta Villa (or Point Piper House).
 Cooper and his descendants were responsible for the establishment and progress of the suburb and its name was taken from the house.

 Although Woollahra is predominantly a residential and retail area today, for over forty years and into early 20th century, there was a large iron foundry and cooking stove factory on Edgecliff Road.

 Woollahra was the home of John McGarvie Smith, a metallurgist and biochemist who produced the first preservable anthrax vaccine.

 Heritage listings

 Woollahra has a number of heritage-listed sites, including: